envoyproxy/learnenvoy/_articles/using-retries.md

 Transfer/sec:      4.73KB
 ```

-In this example, success rate is less than 100%, and the latency histogram has a
+In this example, success rate for requests is less than 100%, and the latency
-median of roughly 50 ms.
+histogram has a median of roughly 50 ms.

 ## Adding a retry policy